jvargh/aks-stuff/coredns/responses/05-Application-and-user-impact.md

 # Repeat for a controlled failed name and a fresh application process.
 ```

-**Expected result:** Warm, expired, negative-cache, and fresh-process paths are distinguishable; behavior is runtime-specific.
+**Expected result:** The results clearly show the difference between a cached answer, an expired answer, a cached failed lookup, and a new application process.
+The exact behavior depends on the application runtime.

-**Pass/fail criteria:** Pass only when runtime/version/configuration, positive TTL, negative-cache lifetime, resolver-query delta, and fresh-process result are all recorded.
+**Pass/fail criteria:** Pass only when the runtime version and configuration, successful-answer TTL, failed-lookup cache duration, change in resolver query count, and new-process result are all recorded.

 **Evidence to capture:** Runtime configuration, TTL, resolver metrics, request output, pod identity, and cache-expiry timings.

-**Established `aks01day2` evidence:** BLOCKED/NOT ESTABLISHED.
-No representative application/runtime or cache configuration was supplied.
-Required substitutions are the exact workload identity, runtime/version, controlled TTL/name, cache owner, fresh-process method, and correlated resolver metrics.
+**Established `aks01day2` evidence:** BLOCKED/NOT ESTABLISHED on 2026-09-25.
+The latest run had no representative application, runtime, or cache configuration, so no application-cache result was measured.
+To establish this case, provide the workload, runtime and version, test name and TTL, component that owns the cache, method for starting a new process, and matching resolver metrics.
+DNS-only results from the other cases cannot be used as application-cache evidence.

 #### IMP-08-CONNECTION-REUSE

-##### IMP-08-CONNECTION-REUSE: Separate pooled connections from new lookups
+##### IMP-08-CONNECTION-REUSE: Compare reused and new connections

 **Validates item:** Connection reuse

-**Purpose:** Prove whether an operation actually performs DNS.
+**Purpose:** Check whether a request performs a DNS lookup or reuses an existing connection.

-**Prerequisites:** Supply one representative dependency, pool settings, connection identifier telemetry, and equivalent warm/new request commands.
+**Prerequisites:** Provide one representative dependency, connection-pool settings, connection ID data, and equivalent commands for a reused connection and a new connection.

 **Commands:**